freeCodeCamp/2018-jamstack-hackathon/teams.md

 Clarifai.
 3. What is your plan to execute this idea?
 Using pure React.
 Based off of create-react-app-lambda.
 Will be hosted on Netlify.
 Components will be written in parallel by team members.
 Components that will be used so far are:
-* Main App - stores state of entire app; handles
+* Main App - stores state of entire app; handles views
 * API handler - handles calls to API and receiving data
 * View components that render data in various forms